Marketing Attribution

 For straightforward, single-touch journeys, a first-touch or last-touch model may be enough.

-However, for more complex B2B sales cycles involving multiple stakeholders and touchpoints, a multi-touch model such as linear, time decay, or U-shaped is often more appropriate.
+However, for more complex B2B sales cycles a multi-touch model is often more appropriate.

 Case Study 📝: Cognism used HockeyStack to better understand their marketing performance by tracking touchpoints throughout the customer journey.
 This revealed how each interaction contributed to revenue.
 With custom attribution models, they assessed channels and campaigns using accurate performance data.
 The outcome was a 5x return on ad spend and a 25% boost in ROI.